 Keep my uniform clean and in good repair with all my insignia properly placed.

 Wear my uniform/pack t-shirt proudly to all events and functions unless told otherwise by my den leader.

 Parental Obligations to the Pack

 Work with your son on his achievements and electives.
 Scouting is a "family affair" and he cannot do it alone.
 If assistance is needed, ask your son's den leader.

-Escort your son into the den meeting room.
-Sign your son in, and follow any instructions on the sign-in sheet.
+Escort your son into the den/pack meetings.
 Make sure the leader is there and no last minute changes have been made.
-If you do stay for the meeting, pick up your son on time, sign him out, and follow any instructions on the sign-out sheet.
+If you don't stay for the meeting please pick up your son on time.

 Volunteer and become involved.
 When we ask for parental assistance there is a reason: The more active and involved you are, the more you and your son will enjoy the Cub Scout experience.